fortify/gha-setup-fod-uploader/README.md

 ### Considerations

-* Be sure to consider the appropriate event triggers in your workflows, based on your project and branching strategy
+* Be sure to consider the appropriate event triggers in your workflows, based on your project and branching strategy.
-* The environment variables and command line arguments in the example workflow can be modified to use API Key authentication instead of a Personal Access Tokens
+* The environment variables and command line arguments in the example workflow can be modified to use API Key authentication instead of a Personal Access Tokens.
-* .NET payloads should not be packaged with ScanCentral Client, but rather must be packaged according to the Fortify on Demand guidelines.
-FoD support for .NET payloads generated by ScanCentral Client is currently in development.
+* If you choose to use the polling option when invoking FoDUploader to wait for scan completion:
+    * The FoD release should be configured for automated audit.
+    * Typical scan turnaround time should be less than the GitHub Action timeout of 1 hour (scan time is dependent primarily on application size/complexity).
-* Windows-based runners use different syntax and different file locations.
+* .NET applications that utilize msbuild need to use a Windows runner.
+Windows-based runners use different syntax and different file locations.
 In particular:
     * Environment variables are referenced as `$Env:var` instead of `$var`, for example `"$Env:FOD_UPLOAD_JAR"` instead of `$FOD_UPLOAD_JAR`
     * ScanCentral logs are stored in a different location, so the upload-artifact step would need to be adjusted accordingly if you wish to archive ScanCentral logs
 * If you are not already a Fortify customer, check out our [Free Trial](https://www.microfocus.com/en-us/products/application-security-testing/free-trial)